JCCC-GAME221-Fall2015/Project-01/README.md

 # Project-01
 Project 01 – Around the World!

-Repo Name: Project 01 Around the World!
+Repo Name: Project 01 Around the World <team name>

 Your first project is a review project.
 You will create a 3D space game with a spaceship that can fly around.
 However, the space ship should not be able to leave the solar system!